apires/kegerator/README.md

 ## Structure:

 - /gpio
   - Code for interacting with GPIO, including a fake one that gets triggered by writing a pin name to a socket in /tmp
   - Supports libgpiod (ish?)
 - /qemu
   - QEMU definitions for possible target hardware that could run this stuff, need to setup a way to build into these emulators now
+  - pi3 configuration has pi/raspberry user/pass combo
 - /player
   - Code for playing the audio tracks
 - /ui

   - Guess?

 - Dockerfile.buildroot
   - Creates an alpine docker image that CLion will use to build the linux version of kegerator.js

 ## Requirements:

+- glog
-- glog (should we use this since we already dependd on QT?)
+  - (should we use this since we already dependd on QT?)

 Assets are licensed from Noun Project.